Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Introduction

-To this end, a Bayesian-inspired smooth-fit framework is adopted in which the logarithm of the astrophysical factor, $\log_{10}S(E)$, is represented by a low-order polynomial in the carbon--carbon relative energy $E$.
-Working in logarithmic space reduces the dynamic range spanned by the experimental data and allows the heterogeneous datasets to be combined in a statistically stable manner.
+is represented by a low-order polynomial in the carbon--carbon relative energy \(E\).
+Working in logarithmic space reduces the dynamic range spanned by the experimental data and allows heterogeneous datasets to be combined in a statistically stable manner.
+A conservative uncertainty prescription is adopted to account for the normalization and systematic differences among the datasets.

-Within this framework, all selected datasets contribute coherently to the inference of the model parameters, and their uncertainties are propagated self-consistently through the full covariance matrix.
-In contrast to a traditional $\chi^{2}$-based fit, the Bayesian approach yields a full posterior probability distribution for the fit parameters and for derived quantities.
-This enables the construction of global low/medium/high (LO/MED/HI) curves of the astrophysical factor, where the MED curve corresponds to the posterior median and the LO and HI curves define the bounds of the credible interval, which remain meaningful under extrapolation beyond the energy range directly constrained by the data.
+Within this framework, the selected datasets contribute coherently to the inference of the model parameters, and their uncertainties are propagated through the covariance matrix.
+The Bayesian treatment yields a posterior probability distribution for the fit parameters and for derived quantities.
+This enables the construction of posterior low/median/high curves for the smooth astrophysical factor.
+The median curve represents the posterior median of the smooth component, while the lower and upper curves define the adopted posterior interval.

+The quantity \(S^{*}(1.5~{\rm MeV})\) is used only as a compact diagnostic of the smooth extrapolated component.
+It should not be interpreted as a local resonance-resolved observable, since the \(^{12}{\rm C}+{}^{12}{\rm C}\) fusion cross section contains pronounced resonant structures at low energy.
+The primary physical output of the analysis is instead the thermonuclear reaction rate \(N_A\langle\sigma v\rangle\), obtained by propagating the adopted posterior through the Maxwellian rate integral.

-The resulting LO/MED/HI curves and the posterior distribution of $S(1.5~\mathrm{MeV})$ provide a compact, transparent, and reproducible summary of the global information currently available from both direct and indirect measurements, and establish a statistically well-defined basis for low-energy extrapolation and astrophysical reaction-rate calculations.
-The upper bound of $3.5~\mathrm{MeV}$ is chosen to include the highest energies at which multiple datasets overlap, while remaining within the regime where a smooth parametrization of $\log_{10}S(E)$ is appropriate.
+The resulting posterior curves and reaction-rate band provide a compact, transparent, and reproducible summary of the global information currently available from direct measurements and the inverse-kinematics constraint of Ref.~\cite{NanWang}.
+The upper bound of \(3.5~{\rm MeV}\) is chosen to include the highest energies at which multiple datasets overlap while remaining within the regime where a smooth parametrization of \(\log_{10}S^{*}(E)\) is appropriate.
+Reaction rates obtained from this finite integration interval should therefore be interpreted as complete only for temperatures for which the dominant Gamow window lies within the adopted energy range.